-The bottom line on family celebrations, holiday or otherwise, is to always do whatever you and your spouse deem best for your family.
+The bottom line on family celebrations, holiday or otherwise, is to do whatever you and your spouse deem best for your family.
 The only way to come to an understanding about what this means is to discuss it with each other.
 Be prepared for this to be an ongoing conversation, and probably one that you revisit each year.
-Decide if you will embrace the deeper meaning of the holidays, including religious services you will attend as a family.

 Protect Your Joint Point of View

 Never let bossy or opinionated family members horn in on conversations that rightly belong between you and your partner.
-You only have one spouse, and that’s the person whose opinion you should value most.
+Your spouse is the person whose opinion you should value most.
 Your kids come next and the grandparents after them.
 Don’t treat your parents like children or allow them to treat you like a child.
 This behavior will only create conflicts between you and your spouse.

 Ignore Disapproving Outsiders

 Never apologize for being an interfaith family, even if people in your extended family or circle of close friends do not approve of your union.
-You are not seeking their permission.
-Creating harmonious and joyful dual holidays in your own home is your parental right and your familial duty, even if it means agreeing to disagree with certain members of your extended family.
+You are not seeking their permission – as Perchick expressed so boldly in “Fiddler On The Roof” – you are asking for their blessing.
+Creating harmonious and joyful dual holidays in your own home is your parental right, even if it means agreeing to disagree with certain members of your extended family.